-III.C Plan if Success Rate of Targeted Group(s) is Below 60%: NA
+III.C Action Plan for Targeted Group(s): Continue to monitor

 III.D Departmental Equity Planning and Progress: As mentioned above, the FAST and REACH cohort program surveys have shown measurable amounts of student success.
 Students "feel" better about their academics.
-We have a new Head Coach for the Football program.
-His coaching team's goal is to emphasize student success and retention.
+We have a new head coach for the football program.
+His team goal is to emphasize student success and retention.
 Since the program consists largely of targeted students, this new theme will build a new culture.
 All freshman are going to be required to attend the FAST program.
 We have asked other coaches to send their students to the FAST sessions too.
 We have obtained 10 wireless keyboards and hope that this will assist more students during their FAST meetings.
 However, we still have a disappointing record of student success in the classroom.
 These young men seem to be largely motivated to compete and come for a quarter then leave or fail in their course work.
 Examination of overall grades shows FAST grades are much stronger than those who do not attend.
 It will take time for the coaches to build a new culture.
 For the 16-17 year, as you can see from the FAST coordinator's report we have a stronger retention rate and more football students on track to complete their transfer requirements.
-This is largely due to the coordinator's efforts in working very closely with the Dean and Louise Madrigal to establish a link